maurosoria/dirsearch/README.md

 - Option to exclude responses by regexps (example: "Not foun[a-z]{1}")
 - Options to display only items with response length from range
 - Option to add custom suffixes and prefixes
-- Option to remove all extensions on every wordlist entries
+- Option to remove all extensions from every wordlist entry
-- Option to remove dot from extension when forcing
+- Option to remove the dot before extensions
 - ...